-Debbie released her single "Unknown Entity" on August 6th, 2013 and you can pre-order her EP NOW on iTunes.
-You can hear her music on Women of Substance Radio, FortheCountryRecord.com, KGUP 106.5 FM Los Angeles, and Skope Radio on SkopeMag.com.
+Debbie released released her EP on Sept 18th, 2014 with a feature in the Country New and Noteworthy Section of iTunes.
+You can hear her music on KGUP 106.5 FM Los Angeles, Women of Substance Radio, ForTheCountryRecord.com, LimarStereo.com, The Hooda Highlife Show, LIVE365, Tunecore, Noisetrade, Front Range Radio (Colorado), KMGC Radio The Roadhouse, BRCFP Radio, Opus Music Radio, and Skope Radio on SkopeMag.com.
+She has been featured recently on ForTheCountryRecord.com, The Daily Country, Music Inform, and is up for "Best Country Artist" in the Los Angeles Artists in Music Awards.
 Debbie's mission as an artist is to bring truth and vulnerability to music in a way that can affect our youth.
 She wants to be a role model as well as a leader to make a difference in the world.
 Her music is so relatable and effective in a way that pulls the listener in and sparks hope.
 She wants to help people discover that they aren't alone in life and there IS good in this world and that we ARE the good if we let ourselves be.
 Debbie Williams strives to make a difference in music and effect listeners with her powerful voice and emotionally direct style of writing as an artist.